-During the impact analyses phase, 2005-2011, comments were received from forms submitted at public meetings (Tables 6-3 to 6-6), Web site survey responses, court reporter statements, and comments/letters received by mail, e-mail, or on the project hotline.
-The following summary homeowners associations, and other interested groups (see sidebar on page 6-15 for a listing of meetings attended).
+During the impact analyses phase, 2005-2011, comments were received from forms submitted at public meetings (Tables 6-3 to 6-6, beginning on page 6-16), Web site survey responses, court reporter statements, and comments/letters received by mail, e-mail, or on the project hotline.
+The following summary is not intended to be a quantitative or statistically defensible survey of the communities listed.
+All comments were provided voluntarily.
+The following summarizes activities undertaken to engage the public during this phase.